 SECTION 1 – CONTRACTED MANAGEMENT

-The Association contracts with an Association Management Company (AMC) to provide all necessary staffing, technology, facilities and other components needed for efficient management of its annual operations.
+The Association contracts with an Association Management Company (AMC) to provide all necessary staffing, facilities and other components needed for efficient management of its annual operations.
 The Board shall establish a performance agreement with deliverables and shall evaluate the specified deliverables on an annual basis.

 SECTION 2 – KEY PERSONNEL